Updated: Oct 8

 Yesterday, I had the opportunity to flow more into this topic by Experience Designer Ri Chang at Creative Morning Singapore.
 She proposes that life is an ongoing narrative, which we can all continuously write and re-write.
 Creating a narrative is, therefore, a conscious balancing act between surrender and control, and that the act of writing it down helps me to more easily flow through situations and explore the edges of possibilities.

 In this dance between what we know and what we don’t yet know, lies meaning.
 Flow helps us to discover it.
-So do visuals.
+So do pictures.

 A few tips on the graphic recording: listen to cues on the theme as well as the stories, slides and imagery used by the presenter.